Skip to content

 Apple claims 18 hours.
 In practice, with real-world mixed use — web browsing, document editing, some streaming, occasional Zoom calls — we consistently hit 12-14 hours.
 That’s extraordinary.
 It means you can genuinely leave the charger at home for a full day of work.

 This is where the MacBook Air crushes every Windows ultrabook we’ve tested.
 The Dell XPS 13 and HP Spectre x360 are beautiful machines, but they tap out at 8-10 hours under similar workloads.
+We cover this in detail in our MacBook Air M3 vs Dell XPS 13 head-to-head.
 The efficiency advantage of Apple Silicon is still unmatched.

 Build Quality and Design